fusioncharts/dev_centre_docs/chart-guide/standard-charts/error-charts.md

 ## Error Line Chart

 Now, let's create an **error line** chart that compares the estimated procurement from two suppliers.
 To render an error line chart, change the value of the `type` attribute from `errorbar2d` to `errorline`.
 The rest of the data structure remains the same.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=errorline "@@open-newtab") page of error line chart.

 An error line chart thus created looks like: